- UPDATED: October 2019 -PAGE STILL BEING UPDATED FOR THE 2019-2020 season

 Tournaments: League and Non-League Events

 FIRST Tech Challenge Oregon is a hybrid region offering two pathways to participation in tournament events.
 Both League and Non-League paths advance to the FIRST Tech Challenge Super Qualifiers and FIRST Tech Challenge Oregon Championship.
-Teams that perform well at the State Championship may qualify for the FIRST Tech Challenge West Super-Regional Championship, where they compete for a chance to go to Houston for the FIRST World Championships.
+Teams that perform well at the FTC Oregon State Championship may advance to Houston for the FIRST World Championships.

-All events are one day tournaments that will occur on the following weekends.
+All league qualifying tournaments and non-league qualifying tournaments are one day tournaments that will occur on weekends in January.
 Teams compete in ONE Qualifying Tournament.

 League and Non-League Qualifying Tournaments include formal inspection, judging session, 5 matches, alliance selection, elimination round and awards/advancement ceremony.

 FIRST Dean’s List Semi-Finalists will be interviewed at League and Non-League Qualifying Tournaments.

 League Meets/ League Tournaments and Non-League Qualifying Tournaments

 2019-2020 FIRST Tech Challenge Oregon Event Calendar – overview